sleep

 In this regard, the development of coping strategies involves establishing a routine, practising relaxation techniques, and seeking support.
 With this strategy, patients and their families can work through some challenges associated with living with FFI.

-Fatal Familial Insomnia (FFI) Management with Mindtalk
+Fatal Familial Insomnia (FFI) Management With Mindtalk

 Mindtalk provides extensive support for individuals and families affected by FFI.
 Through professional counseling, psychological support, and care coordination, Mindtalk helps in the management of the symptoms of the condition, working through challenges, and ensuring the quality of life is the best it can be.